shidhincr/codepainter/README.md

     $ codepaint -s indent_style=space -s indent_size=4 "**/*.js"

 Transforms all .js files under the current directory with 2 settings: `indent_style=space` and `indent_size=4`.
-You can specify as many settings as you want.
+You can specify as many settings as you want and you can set values to `null` to disable them.

     $ codepaint -e /usr/local/bin/editorconfig "**/*.js"